Breast Cancer Treatment During Pregnancy (PDQ®): Treatment - Patient Information [NCI]

 - Tis (DCIS): DCIS is a condition in which abnormal cells are found in the lining of a breast duct.
 The abnormal cells have not spread outside the duct to other tissues in the breast.
 In some cases, DCIS may become invasive breast cancer that is able to spread to other tissues.
 At this time, there is no way to know which lesions can become invasive.

-- Tis (Paget disease): Paget disease of the nipple is a condition in which abnormal cells are found only in the skin cells of the nipple.
+- Tis (Paget disease): Paget disease of the nipple is a condition in which abnormal cells are found in the skin cells of the nipple and may spread to the areola.
 It is not staged according to the TNM system.
 If Paget disease AND an invasive breast cancer are present, the TNM system is used to stage the invasive breast cancer.

 - T1: The tumor is 20 millimeters or smaller.
 There are 4 subtypes of a T1 tumor depending on the size of the tumor: